wahani/aoos/README.md

 [![Build Status](https://travis-ci.org/wahani/aoos.png?branch=master)](https://travis-ci.org/wahani/aoos)

+# Another object orientation system in R
 Another implementation of object-orientation in R. Private and public methods are part of the class-definition.
 Allows to write a lot of small (lines of code) functions as part of the class definition without cluttering the object.

-This example is adapted from the [R6](https://github.com/wch/R6) package to have a direct comparison.
+This example is adapted from the [R6](https://github.com/wch/R6) package from the [private members example](http://rpubs.com/wch/24456) to have a direct comparison.

 ```r